bcroner/getfactors/README.md

 # getfactors
-buggy source code to factor integers
+buggy source code to factor integers with compiler errors

 I worked for 21 years to find a constructive proof that P = NP.
 I have reached my psychological and physiological limits, but I achieved my goal.